DL1XY/Wav2c/README.md

 Wav2c converts RIFF-WAV files to 8Bit 8000Hz mono format and creates a C header file containing raw sounddata and meta data about the samples.

-The tool can be used to create audio data which can be played with AVR/Arduino PWM feature.
+The tool can be used to create audio data playable on an AVR/Arduino PWM channel.

 Put your WAV files into the /sample folder, the newly encoded files will be put into /encoded folder